 In This Article

-The banana is a fruit that comes from the banana tree and is very generally sterile.
-Thus, it comes from domesticated varieties.
-The wild forms of the banana are mainly present in Southeast Asia, from India to Papua New Guinea.
-These bananas are rich in seeds and poor in pulp.
-Their domestication dates back around 6,500 years in New Guinea.
-However, the spread of the banana quickly spread to southern China and northern Australia.
-An Indian legend reports that the banana originated from the island of Ceylon, an earthly paradise from which Adam and Eve were driven out, their bodies covered with banana leaves.
-Thus, a Syrian tradition makes the banana a fruit of paradise.
-The culture of the latter began in Madagascar around the year 500 AD.
-It was then brought to the Mediterranean by the Arabs from 650.
-The Portuguese then implanted it in the Canaries in the 16th century and thus it became one of the most popular fruits of our modern period.
-The banana is a slightly curved fruit, often grouped together on the banana tree in the form of clusters called bunches.
-It has a yellow skin when ripe, otherwise green.
-Its flesh is creamy white in color.
+Bananas are a fruit that comes from the banana tree, which is typically sterile.
+The fruit is derived from domesticated varieties, with wild forms mainly found in Southeast Asia, ranging from India to Papua New Guinea.
+These wild bananas are rich in seeds and have minimal pulp.
+Banana domestication can be traced back to around 6,500 years ago in New Guinea, and their cultivation spread rapidly to southern China and northern Australia.
+An Indian legend suggests that bananas originated from the island of Ceylon, an earthly paradise from which Adam and Eve were expelled, their bodies covered with banana leaves.
+Similarly, a Syrian tradition considers bananas a fruit of paradise.
+The cultivation of bananas began in Madagascar around 500 AD, and the Arabs introduced them to the Mediterranean around 650 AD.
+The Portuguese then established banana cultivation in the Canary Islands in the 16th century, leading to the fruit's widespread popularity in modern times.
+Bananas are slightly curved and often grow in clusters called bunches on the banana tree.
+Their skin turns yellow when ripe, and they have a creamy white flesh.

-The main aroma of bananas is isoamyl acetate.
-Thus, it is this one that is used to reproduce the natural smell of bananas in perfumery laboratories.
-Indeed, like many fruits, it is impossible to extract the essential oil from the latter.
-If the banana is very appreciated in terms of taste, its flavor remains relatively rare in perfumery.
-Nevertheless, its suave, green and fruity scents bring real richness to the perfumes which contain it.
-What's more, it is an ingredient suitable for both male and female creations.
+The primary aroma associated with bananas is isoamyl acetate.
+In perfumery laboratories, isoamyl acetate is used to recreate the natural scent of bananas, as it is impossible to extract essential oils from the fruit.
+Although bananas are a popular food, their fragrance remains relatively rare in perfumery.
+However, the fruit's smooth, green, and fruity scent adds richness to the perfumes that contain it, making it suitable for both male and female creations.